-We’re going to look into a way you can reapply your minor pentatonic scales by using a three note per string approach.
+We’re going to look into a way you can reapply your minor pentatonic scales.
+By using a three note per string approach.
 This can help to exploit the minor pentatonic into generating various technical and melodic sounding runs.

 Firstly, let’s take a look at all of the two note boxes available to us.
 To keep things consistent, we’ll stick with G as our root note throughout.